ivandotv/mobx-collection-watch/README.md

 ## Adding items

-Monitor for newly added items.
+Monitor collection for new items.
 Every time something is added to the collection a callback will run with the new value that has been added.
 Replacing items at a particular array index also works.

 **array**: